 Now, my oldest son just recently acquired all of his baby teeth.
 And let me tell you, it was not easy an easy process on any of us!
 And while I am definitely not ready for them to fall out quite yet, when the time comes for his big boy teeth, I want to be prepared.

 So today, I’m excited to share with you these fun free tooth fairy printables that I’ve designed to make the Tooth Fairy tradition that much more fun for your kids too.

 Included in this set is a certificate (signed by the Tooth Fairy herself and stamped with the official Tooth Fairy seal of course!), a receipt for payment, a printable envelope to put the baby tooth in, and a printable door hanger, to let the Tooth Fairy know that a tooth is ready for pickup.

 Free Printable Tooth Fairy Certificate

-Losing a tooth is a big deal!
-This Tooth Fairy certificate is a great way to celebrate the occasion.
-With an official “Tooth Fairy Document” seal and a handwritten signature by the fairy herself, this certificate is the real deal!
+Losing a first tooth is a big deal!
+This Tooth Fairy certificate is a great way to celebrate the tooth fairy tradition.
+With an official “Tooth Fairy Document” seal and a handwritten signature by the magical creature herself, this certificate is the real deal!

 Free Printable Tooth Receipt

-Once of the best parts about losing a tooth is the special treat that the Tooth Fairy leaves for you to wake up to.
+Once of the best parts about losing a tooth is the special treats, and small gifts that the tooth fairies for you to wake up to.
 This free printable receipt will be a fun keepsake for your child to hold on to.
 For the receipt I would recommend printing on standard weight printer paper to give it more of a receipt feel.
 Or if you want to go ALL out, you can even print on this newsprint paper and get more of that thin receipt paper feel.

 Free Printable Tooth Fairy Envelope